On Generalized Uncertainty Principle: Introduction

 \section{Introduction}

-The analysis of the uncertainty principle in string theory have led to many new insights into the classical and quantum aspects of the general relativity, black hole physics and string theory.
-The question of the ultimate foundations and the ultimate reality of physics remain open.
-It is not known in what direction there will be it's final solution or even whether a final objective answer can at all be expected.
+The analysis of the uncertainty principle has led to several imminent insights into the classical and quantum aspects of the gravity theories \cite{GreenSchwarzWitten},\cite{Polchinski},\cite{AlainConnes}.
+As a possible candidate of the quantum gravity, the string theory has offered a number of exciting developments in physics and mathematics.
+For example, from the perspective of general relativity, field theories and short distance geometries, there have been interesting developments in the string theory, \textit{e.g.}, $D$-brane physics \cite{Polchinski}.
+In this sense, the string theory provides the best clue towards the grand unification of the fundamental forces of nature \cite{GreenSchwarzWitten}, \textit{viz.} the question \textit{``how to obtain a unified theory that describes all the laws of nature"}.
+Further, the string theory has led many new discoveries both in the fundamentals of theoretical physics and pure mathematics \cite{GreenSchwarzWitten},\cite{Polchinski},\cite{AlainConnes}.
+However, the tools needed to fully understand the string theory configurations are yet in the path of their developments.
+Thus, the question of the ultimate fundamental building blocks and the ultimate physical reality of nature yet remains open.
+It is not known in what direction there would be its final solution, or even whether such a final objective answer can be at all expected.